 Secateurs

-These are tough enough to cut thicker stems and branches.
-Secateurs resemble strong, heavy scissors.
+Secateurs are strong enough to cut thicker stems and small branches.
+They resemble strong, heavy scissors.

-Many different types are available for different jobs.
+Many different types are available.
 They also come in various sizes to minimize strain on the hands.

 Hedge Trimmers